About the Milbank Memorial Fund

 - We believe effective policies and programs emerge when individuals and groups with diverse views and backgrounds work together in a fashion marked by civil discourse and integrity that promotes trust.
 Improving population health must take into account the needs of entire populations, not just those with access to resources.

 Sustainability and Accountability

-- We are stewards of resources, always mindful of the effect of our programs, our investments and our conduct on future generations and the intent of our founder, Elizabeth Milbank Anderson.
+- We are stewards of resources, always mindful of the effect of our programs, our investments and our conduct on future generations and the intent of our founders, Elizabeth Milbank Anderson and Albert G. Milbank.
 We work on important issues with achievable goals—where the evidence is strong and the practice is not.

 Leadership and Excellence

 - We believe leadership that is future-oriented, aware of the needs of many, inquisitive, principled, and pragmatic, is essential to improving population health.